xpressabhi/mup-data-backup/README.md

-# Mup Data Backup
+# MongoDB Data Backup deployed with Mup
-These commands run well if metero deployed with mup tool.
+These commands run well if meteor app deployed with mup tool.
 Mup creates docker for mongodb hence taking backup becomes easy with these commands.

 # Backup
 Take backup of running app data from docker then copy to local folder out of docker.